songz/cordova-plugin-opentok/docs/index.md

 For basic information on getting started with the OpenTok PhoneGap plugin, see the [Read Me file](../README.md).

+### The PhoneGap Plugin Library is a Subset of the OpenTok JavaScript Library

 ## Usage

 To use the OpenTok PhoneGap plugin, include the OpenTok JavaScript file in your HTML file.